Our knowledge of orthopaedics. Your best health.

 Hallux Rigidus (Stiff Big Toe)

-Hallux rigidus (stiff big toe) occurs when the joint at the base of the big toe stiffens.
+Hallux rigidus (stiff big toe) occurs when a joint at the base of the big toe stiffens.
 It is the most common arthritic condition in the foot and can make walking painful and difficult.
 Hallux rigidus usually develops in adults between the ages of 30 and 60.

 In later stages, all the cartilage is worn away, leaving bone-on-bone arthritis within the joint.